 Members share the costs and benefits of developing standards, methods, and computer systems to support our work.

-There are three levels of membership, representing different levels of engagement, privileges and responsibilities.
+There are two levels of membership representing different levels of engagement, privileges and responsibilities.

 Any organization that is dedicated to developing, promoting, and using standard methodologies to manage high quality biodiversity information in a consistent manner; approves of the objectives of the NatureServe Network, including the goal of data sharing; and supports the role of using science to inform conservation action shall be eligible to apply as a Constituent Member of the NatureServe Network.